achabbi/chimeras-NGS/README.md

         - `OBD123A_replicate3_naive_R1.fastq.gz` and `OBD123A_replicate3_naive_R2.fastq.gz`

 ### Running the pipeline
-To run the pipeline, run the following commands:
+To run the pipeline from the home directory, run the following commands:
 ```
 $ cd chimeras-NGS/
 $ conda activate chimeras